syncfusion-content/windowsforms-docs/WindowsForms/syntaxeditor/Getting-Started.md

 {% endhighlight %}

-2. How to configure the created configuration file in the EditControl.
+2) Apply configuration file into the EditControl.

 {% tabs %}